Visa Information for After Your Studies

 The start-up scheme does not require any specific type or level of qualification but the University of Wolverhampton is only able to endorse our own students/employees

 Your knowledge of English must be at least at level B2.
-You will meet this requirement if you have been granted a Tier 4 visa to study at degree level or above since April 2011.
-If you have not had a Tier 4 visa please contact us for advice on how you can meet the English requirements
+You will meet this requirement if you have been granted a student route visa to study at degree level or above since April 2011.
+If you have not had a student route visa please contact us for advice on how you can meet the English requirements

 You must have £945 in your own personal bank account for at least 90 consecutive days before you can apply for your visa.
 The closing balance must be dated less than 31 days before you apply.